-- 2 tablespoon homemade Egg liqueur (or storebought Egg Liqueur)
+- Homemade Egg liqueur (or store bought Egg Liqueur)

-- 8.45 fl oz (250 ml) Heavy Whipping Cream (it is very important not to use low-fat cream)
+- Heavy Whipping Cream (it is very important not to use low-fat cream)

 To start, separate egg whites and yolks into individual bowls.
 Then mix the three yolks and the sugar for about 10 minutes with the mixer until forming a foamy mass.